ghudgins/home-lab/doc/2-install-cluster.md

 Follow these configuration AND installation instructions https://kubernetes.io/docs/setup/production-environment/container-runtimes/#containerd

+Then install it
+`sudo apt-get update -y`
+`sudo apt-get install -y containerd`

 then start it
 `sudo systemctl enable --now containerd`

-_todo: verify you don't have to do any restart-aware things_
+_todo: you might have to do something to add it to system start_

 ##### SKIP: Docker steps for